nicolacimmino/PLC-14500/board/README.md

 ## REV_B -> REV_C

 - Replaced SPR7 with RR so that RR can be read at IO $7
+- Replaced C4 with a 10uF and RV1 with 1M.
+Similar timing but more consistent when triggered by short pulses.

+  (Thanks to [wrh3c](https://github.com/wrh3c) for the suggestion).

 If you have a REV.B and you are interested in experimenting with the ION/OEN driven if/else structures described in the Motorola's own MC14500 Handbook, you will need a tiny modification to the board.
 This